buraksezer/olric/README.md

 #### Embedding into your Go application.

-Olric was originally designed as an embeddable, distributed version of Golang's built-in map.
-Building distributed systems based on Olric is an easy task.
 See [Samples](#samples) section to learn how to embed Olric into your existing Golang application.

 ### Operation Modes